/347 error on copying my arduino code

 It is caused because ” in WordPress is unicode not Arduino code.
 You will need to replace every ” with new ones.
 I will see who I can get this resolved.

-Christmas came early. https://inventr.io/ send me a box of new components to come up with interesting projects for them.
+Christmas came early. https://inventr.io/ send me a box of new components to produce interesting projects for them.
 Two more UNOs.
-I just did a DC motor with a NPN transistor.
-I will do the same with a PNP transistor and show how the PWM works differently on them.
-I am going to connect back up the LCD displays on pins 10,11, and 13.
+A new project was combining a DC motor with a NPN transistor.
+In the future, I will do the same with a PNP transistor and show how the PWM works differently on them.
+More projects will have LCD displays.

 Working with these device to build projects is a lot of fun but you need to learn some basics of electronics.
 Below I provide you some of the charts and pictures to help you out.
 I created an entire section on Electrical Engineering to explain all the concepts, definitions and other information about V = IR.
 Circuit designs and other concepts that will expand what you can build with your Pi and Arduino devices.